-COURSE CODE С: ВНМСТ-409 - 18
+COURSE CODE: BHMCT-409 - 18

-COURSE TITL E: ACCOUNTING SKILLS FOR HOSPITALITY MANAGERS (THEORY)
+ACCOUNTING SKILLS FOR HOSPITALITY MANAGERS (THEORY)

-COURSE The sim is to provide an understanding of the basic principles of accounting and then
+COURSE The aim is to provide an understanding of the basic principles of accounting and their

 OUTCOME: application in the hospitality industry.
-The course is designed to make the studen
+The course is designed to make the student

-familiar with generally accepted accounting principles of accounting and the
+OUTCOME. familiar with generally accepted accounting principles of accounting and their

 applications.

-EVALUATION: The performance of the students will be evaluated on the basis of class participation
+EVALUATION: The performance of the students will be evaluated on the basis of class participation,

-house tests, regularity and assignments carrying 40 percent of the total marks and
+LVALUATION. house tests, regularity and assignments carrying 40 percent of the total marks and

-NORDILORIAN rest 60 percent through semester end examination of 3 hours duration
+rest 60 percent through semester end examination of 3 hours duration

-INSTRUCTIONS
+INSTRUCTIONS The paper will be divided into three parts.

-FOR PAPER SETTING: Part A: There will be ten short answer questions (2 marks each) covering whole
+FOR PAPER Part A: There will be ten short answer questions (2 marks each) covering whole

 SETTING: Syllabus.
 The total marks for this part will be of 20.

+SETTING.
 Part B: There will be Five questions.
-The student has to be attempt any 4 (5 marks
+The student has to be attempt any 4 (5 marks)

 each) covering the whole Syllabus.
 The total marks for this part will be of 20.

 Part C: There will be Three questions.
-The student has to attempt any 2 (10 marks
+The student has to attempt any 2 (10 marks)

 each).
 The total marks for this part will be of 20.

 UNIT - 1 BASIC ACCOUNTING AND BOOK KEEPING

-01111 - 1 Introduction to accounting,
+OIVII I Introduction to accounting,

-journal,
+• journal,

 • ledger,

 • cash book

-- Cash book
+• Cash book

-JNIT - 2- UNIFORM SYSTEM OF ACCOUNTS FOR HOTELS
+, , , , , , , , , , , , , , , , , , , UNIFORM SYSTEM OF ACCOUNTS FOR HOTELS

+UNIT - 2∟
-JNII = Z = Introduction to Uniform system of accounts

-Contents of the Income Statement
+Introduction to Uniform system of accounts Contents of the Income Statement

-Practical Problems
+Practical Problems Contact of the Bolton of Contact (contact of the Bolton of Contact of Conta

-Contents of the Balance Sheet (under uniform system)
+• Contents of the Balance Sheet (under uniform system)

 Practical problems

 Departmental Income Statements and Expense statements (Schedules 1to 16)

 Practical problems

-INIT 3 TRIAL BALANCE
+UNIT 3 TRIAL BALANCE

-• Meaning
+Meaning

 Methods

 Advantages

-Limitations
+• Limitations

 • Practical

-NIT 4 FINAL ACCOUNTS
+UNIT 4 FINAL ACCOUNTS

-• Meaning
+Meaning

 Procedure for preparation of Final Accounts

 Difference between Trading Accounts, Profit & Loss Accounts and Balance

 Sheet

 Adjustments (Only four)

-Closing Stock
+• Closing Stock

-• Pre-paid Expenses
+Pre-paid Expenses

-• Outstanding Expenses
+Outstanding Expenses

 Depreciation

-EFEREN CES:
+REFEREN CES:

-LI LIVEN CED.
-An Introduction To Accountancy ; S.N.
-Maheshwari; Vikas Publishing House Eurodamoutals Of Accounting - Malla - in 2014 - 10777
+REPEREN CES: An Introduction To Accountancy; S.N.
+Maheshwari; Vikas Publishing House

-Fundamentals Of Accounting ; Mukherjee & Hanif ; Tata McGraw-Hill
+Fundamentals Of Accounting; Mukherjee & Hanif; Tata McGraw-Hill

-• Elements Of Hotel Accountancy; Rawat G.S., Dr Negi J, Gupta. ; Aman publications.
+• Elements Of Hotel Accountancy; Rawat G.S., Dr Negi J, Gupta. ; Aman

 publications.